nafihpp/Keyword-Text-highlighter/README.md

 # Keyword-Text-highlighter

+# Technologies Used

+The app is built using with the following tech:
+- React JS - React Library is used for creating the complete webapp.
+- Module css: For styling and responsive user interface.
+- Vite: For bundling and serving the app.

 ## Features
 - Users can search for a keyword using the keyboard shortcut <code> Ctrl+F </code>, which will open a Modal containing an input box to enter the search.
 - Once a keyword is entered, all instances of the keyword within the page content will be highlighted with a light yellow color and the total count of matches will be displayed in the Modal.